-Math Goal:
+· Math Goal:

-Based on all our data sources, our Math goal begins with an initial assessment of all students at the beginning of the year that aligns with Montana content standards, to identify current student proficiency.
-Next, we will incorporate the unfinished learning with the current grade level curriculum to ensure the students are successful at grade level.
+We assess initially and monthly using Renaissance Learning for math assessments in conjunction with nationally normed Istation's Indicators of Progress (ISIPTM) which measures student growth.
+Our math goals begin with an initial assessment of all students at the beginning of the year that align with Montana content standards.
+Then based on our data collection we identify each students current student proficiency.

+Next, we will incorporate the unfinished learning with the current grade level curriculum to ensure the student's are successful at grade level.